MXlee21/Soap-Shopping-Website/README.md

-Demo screenshots are available in Soap Shopping Website report.docx
+Demo screenshots are available in Soap Shopping Website report.pdf